If you’re thinking that a rainy start to the weekend might mean staying at home all day – you’re mistaken.

 Guided Rail Ale Trail: Rawtenstall & Ramsbottom — Bury

-If drinking at some of the finest establishments to drink located brewed ale on route through beautiful valleys and villages sounds like your perfect day out, then look no further than the Guided Rail Ale Trail.
-With the Rail Ale Trail you can embark on a journey to explore the fascinating history, heritage and hops that Rawtensall and Ramsbottom have to offer.
+If drinking at some of the finest establishments to drink locate brewed ale on the route through beautiful valleys and villages sounds like your perfect day out, then look no further than the Guided Rail Ale Trail.
+With the Rail Ale Trail, you can embark on a journey to explore the fascinating history, heritage and hops that Rawtensall and Ramsbottom have to offer.

 Pinked Floyd Tribute Show — Eccles

-Doing exactly what it says on the tin, the Pinked Floyd Tribute show has been entertaining audiences since 2014 with their tribute performance to Pink Floyd.
-Playing at the City Airport and Heliport in Eccles this weekend, expect to hear you favourite tunes and more.
+Doing exactly what it says on the tin, the Pinked Floyd Tribute show has been entertaining audiences since 2014 with its tribute performance to Pink Floyd.
+Playing at the City Airport and Heliport in Eccles this weekend, expect to hear your favourite tunes and more.

 Eccles Makers Markets — High Street and Church Street, Eccles